 - A title is optional.
 Use the toggle switch labeled Show Title to set if the title is displayed.
 If desired, enter a title and set the font size.

-- When you're done click Add to Dashboard.
+- When you're done click Add to Dashboard at the top of the window.

 Add links to text panels

 Text panels can provide links to URLs or other Dashboards with markdown syntax.
-To create a link to a URL, surround your linked text with square brackets, then add your URL in parenthesis, as shown.
+To create a link to a URL, surround your linked text with square brackets

 To add a link to a Panel in order to drill down to another Dashboard, see Add Dashboard Link.